-To apply to the INSEAD EMFin programme, you must submit an application form online and the required supporting documentation listed below.
+To apply to the programme, you must submit an application form online and the required supporting documentation listed in the Executive Master in Finance (EMFin) application checklist below.
 After you submit the online application, you will receive a summary of your application and your application status will be visible on the Dashboard of the online application centre.

 The entire application process is done via our online application system.
 You are able to work on different sections of the application separately.
 Please make sure to save all your data before logging off so you can return to work on it at a later stage.